 Understanding the palindrome partitioning problem

-In many string processing softwares, the program must divide a string into smaller components while preserving certain structural properties.
+In many string processing software systems, the program must divide a string into smaller components while preserving certain structural properties.
 One such property is symmetry, and an interesting variation is when we want every piece to read the same forward and backwards.
-In such cases, instead of searching for a single large palindromic substring, we may want to partition the entire string into smaller palindromic pieces
+In such cases, instead of searching for a single large palindromic substring, we may want to partition the entire string into smaller palindromic pieces.

 This is known as the palindrome partitioning problem, where the objective is to determine the fewest cuts needed to ensure every resulting substring reads the same forwards and backwards.